 What is new is that we’re finding more ridiculous ways of being offended about every little thing that happens to roll around.
 It used to be that you could just show some good will towards each other this time of year and no one would give you crap.
 Yet, as we enter the age of information (and misinformation), things have become controversial that used to be perfectly fine.
 For instance, since when did “Happy Holidays” become an insult?
 What about “Seasons Greetings”?
 Why are we pissed off if someone takes Festivus literally?
 Why do I have to celebrate your holiday, your way, when I don’t share your faith?

-As it is a Monday, and I’ve recently established a theme for the day, I feel it’s time to once again tackle the world of Mythology, specifically Alternative Mythologies.
+As it is a Monday, and I’ve recently established a theme for the day, I feel it’s time to once again tackle the world of Mythology, specifically continuing my tour of world mythologies.
 But, seeing also that it’s the Christmas season, I felt the urge to do something a bit festive.
-So, with the mission statement of trying to expand the fantasy genre, I went looking for unusual or unique myths from around the world tied into this time of the year.
+So, with the mission statement of trying to expand my mythological horizons, I went looking for unusual or unique myths from around the world tied into this time of the year.
 What I found, though, was that there was one figure known all over the world which had origins so complex that, even though people know of him almost everywhere, most don’t have the slightest clue how complex he is.

 Who could it be?
 This fat jolly bastard.